-After you purchase a Citrix product, request a product evaluation, renew your Subscription Advantage Program membership or upgrade to a higher edition, you should click on the activation link in the confirmation e-mail to get your license entitlement(s).
+After you purchase a Citrix product, request a product evaluation or upgrade to a higher edition, you should click on the activation link in the confirmation e-mail to get your license entitlement(s).
 You may also visit My Citrix, your personalized section of the Citrix web site.
 Learn more about getting Citrix product licenses.

 Monitoring and Metering Licenses